michaelkernaghan/croquet-quiz-game-two/README.md

 ## Acknowledgments

-- Questions generated by Claude 3.5 Sonnet and curated by A. Human
+- Questions curated with assistance from AI, verified against authoritative sources
 - Special thanks to the croquet community for maintaining comprehensive documentation
 - Built with respect for the traditions and technical aspects of croquet